yassouali/fast.ai_notes/parctical_DL/lecture6.md

  (-0.049677063, 'Nell (1994)'),]
 ```

-#### Embedding Interpretation
+####  1.2.2. <a name='EmbeddingInterpretation'></a>Embedding Interpretation
-First we need to reduce the dimension of the embeddings from 50-dimensions to an interpretable amount of dimension (3 in this case), we can use some dimensionnality reduction technique, we choose PCA giving us the main axes with the highest variance of the embedding vectors along them.
+First we need to reduce the dimension of the embeddings from 50-dimensions to an interpretable amount of dimension (3 in this case), we can use some dimensionality reduction technique, we choose PCA giving us the main axes with the highest variance of the embedding vectors along them.

 ```python
 from sklearn.decomposition import PCA